CO2 Implications of Electricity Generation

 The EU cost of electricity generation without these external costs averages about 4 cents/kWh.
-If these external costs were in fact included, the EU price of electricity from coal would double and that from gas would increase 30%.
+If these external costs were in fact included, the EU price of electricity from coal would double and that from gas would increase by 30%.
 These particular estimates are without attempting to include possible impacts of fossil fuels on global warming.
-See also ExternE website.

 Turning to carbon dioxide, if all energy inputs are assumed to be from coal-fired plants, at about one kilogram of carbon dioxide per kWh, it is possible to derive a greenhouse contribution from the energy input percentage of output.
-However, as the Forsmark data quoted above show, many energy inputs are not fossil fuel, giving it the very low CO2 emission figure of 3.1 g/kWh.
-The 2005 Environmental Product Declaration for British Energy's Torness 1250 MWe power station shows 5.05 g/kWh (reference year 2002).
+However, as data for Forsmark shows, many energy inputs are not fossil fuel, giving it a very low CO2 emissions figure of 3.1 g/kWh.
+The 2005 environmental product declaration for British Energy's Torness 1250 MWe power station shows 5.05 g/kWh (reference year 2002).

 In France to about 2010, despite energy-inefficient enrichment plants which were run by nuclear power, the greenhouse contribution from any nuclear reactor using French-enriched uranium was similar to a reactor elsewhere using centrifuge-enriched uranium – less than 20 g/kWh overall.
 That would now be no greater, as centrifuges have taken over in France.

 Figures published in 2006 for Japan show 13 g/kWh, with prospects of this halving in future.